 - 2. Now you can configure the fields.

 - Click to select an option.

 - Adjust the numeric values.

-- Select or deselect the checkbox.

 - For time-related fields, if you do not prefer the option selection using , you can type a value manually which must include a time unit, such as '50 s'.
 See Time Units (on page 116).

-In the following table, those fields marked with \ are available on an outlet-switching capable model only.
+In the following table, those fields marked with are available on an outlet-switching capable model only.